idaholab/moose/framework/doc/content/source/constraints/MortarScalarBase.md

 ## Examples from Source Code id=MSB-examples

-As mentioned, the `computeScalarQpResidual` method +should+ be overridden for both flavors of ortar constraints, non-AD and AD.
+As mentioned, the `computeScalarQpResidual` method +should+ be overridden for both flavors of mortar constraints, non-AD and AD.
 As an example, consider the scalar residual weak form terms of the [`PeriodicSegmentalConstraint`](/PeriodicSegmentalConstraint.md) class:

 \begin{equation}